dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 We'll walk through the process of migrating an Angular 1 app to Angular 2.
 Our Angular 1 project is relatively small but it represents a scalable, real-world Single Page Application.
 After following this tutorial, you should have a better understanding of how to get started with Angular 2 and how features from Angular 1 translate to Angular 2.

 **This tutorial assumes you are comfortable developing apps with AngularJS version 1.x.** If you're just looking to learn Angular 2, check out resources like [Angular 2 Authentication](https://auth0.com/blog/angular-2-authentication/) and [Getting Started with Angular 2](https://school.scotch.io/getting-started-with-angular-2).
+I
 ## Angular 1 "ng1-dinos"

-Our Angular 1 app is called **ng1-dinos** and the code is available at the [ng1-dinos GitHub repo](https://github.com/kmaida/ng1-dinos).
+Our Angular 1 app is called **ng1-dinos** and the code is available at the [ng1-dinos GitHub repo](https://github.com/auth0-blog/ng1-dinos).
 It has the following features:

 * Routing (dinosaurs listing with individual detail pages)
 * Filtering (search for dinosaurs by name)
-* Calls an [external Node API](https://github.com/kmaida/sample-nodeserver-dinos) to get dinosaur data
+* Calls an [external Node API](https://github.com/auth0-blog/sample-nodeserver-dinos) to get dinosaur data
 * SCSS and [Bootstrap CSS](http://getbootstrap.com/css/)
 * Custom off-canvas navigation
 * Metadata factory to provide dynamic `<title>`